braze-inc/braze-docs/_docs/_partners/message_personalization/location/accuweather.md

 # AccuWeather

-> if you have an accuweather&trade; account, you can enrich and personalize your marketing campaigns, as well as automate translations, through [connected content][60].
+> If you have an AccuWeather account, you can enrich and personalize your marketing campaigns, as well as automate translations, through [Connected Content][60].

 Here are all of the AccuWeather APIs you can reference within your Braze campaigns: